 Removal of the gallbladder can result in digestive issues for months or years after the surgery.
 For example, Post-cholecystectomy diarrhea affects about 5-12% of patients after gallbladder removal (reference).

-A syndrome called “post-cholecystectomy syndrome” can cause diarrhea, bloating, indigestion, stomach gurgling, and loud noises.
+“post-cholecystectomy syndrome” can cause diarrhea, bloating, indigestion, stomach gurgling, and loud noises.

 The late type of post-cholecystectomy syndrome can continue to cause symptoms for months or years after the operation (reference).